 Rynek Glowny (Main Square)

-Rynek Glowny is the Main Square in Krakow.
-It is surrounded by fancy buildings, such as the St Mary’s Basilica and the Cloth Hall which was apparently the first Mall in the world and is now full of little craft and souvenir stalls!
+Rynek Glowny is the Main Square in Krakow and dates back to the 13th century.
+It is surrounded by some great architectural buildings, such as the St Mary’s Basilica and the Cloth Hall which was apparently the first Mall in the world and is now full of little craft and souvenir stalls!
 It’s a fun little square to sit and people watch.
 There were street performers and horse and cart rides too and enough restaurants and cafes to keep you full up for a whole year!

 Visit the Kazimierz Jewish District

 Kazimierz is a short walk from Rynek Glowny.
-There are lots of Synagogues, little streets and interesting street art.
+There are lots of Synagogues, cute little streets and interesting street art.
+Steven Spielberg used the Kazimierz District while filming the movie ‘Schindler’s List’.
+Schindler’s Factory Museum, which inspired the story for the movie, is a 20 minute walk away.

 River Walk by Wawel Castle

-From Kazimierz, you can head back to the Main Square via Wawel Castle and the river!
-Outside of the castle there is a dragon statue that breathes fire every 10 minutes or so!
+From Kazimierz, you can head back to the Main Square via Wawel Castle and the Vistula River!
+Outside of the castle there is a dragon statue that breathes fire every 10 minutes!

 DAY 1 EVENING: